orbitalquark/textadept/doc/07_Modules.md

 ncurses) executes the command for compiling code and `Ctrl+R` (`⌘R` | `^R`) executes the command for running code.
 Double-clicking on any error messages will jump to where the errors occurred.
-Note: In order for these features to work, the language you are working with must have its run command and error format defined.
+Note: In order for these features to work, the language you are working with must have its compile and run commands and error format defined.
 If the language-specific module does not exist or does not [define][] commands or an error format, it can be done [manually][] in your [user-init file][].

 [define]: api/_M.html#Compile.and.Run